robind1/TB-pipeline-docs/docs/source/components.md

     *   **Variants**: Mapped to HGVS nomenclature.
     *   **Observations**: Uses LOINC codes.
 3.  **Resource Creation**:
-    *   Generates `Variant Observation`, `Drug Susceptibility Observation`, and `Lineage Observation` resources and embeds WHO classification resistance data.
+    *   Generates `Variant Observation`, `Drug Susceptibility Observation`, `Region Studied Observation`, and `Lineage Observation` resources and embeds WHO classification resistance data.
+    *   Each variant carries one medication-assessed and clinical-significance component **pair per drug**.
-    *   Generates `DiagnosticReport` resource for the conclusion from all variants (e.g., MDR-TB, XDR-TB).
+    *   Generates `DiagnosticReport` resource for the conclusion from all variants (e.g., MDR-TB, XDR-TB), plus `Device` and `Provenance` recording the software that produced the calls.

 ## Upload to FHIR Server
 **File:** `upload_fhir.nf`